How Does Wix Make Money?

 Wix has grown from a free website builder into a publicly traded company (NASDAQ: WIX) with over $1.7 billion in annual revenue.
 The Wix business model is designed for high recurring revenue: the vast majority of Wix's income comes from subscriptions that renew monthly or annually, giving the company predictable cash flows.

 Wix achieved GAAP profitability milestones in 2023 and has continued to improve its operating margins as the business matures.
-The shift toward Wix Payments as a revenue source has been particularly important - transaction fee income scales with merchant sales volume rather than being capped by the number of subscribers, giving Wix a meaningful growth lever beyond plan upgrades.
+The shift toward Wix Payments as a revenue source has been particularly important.
+Transaction fee income scales with merchant sales volume rather than being capped by the number of subscribers, giving Wix a meaningful growth lever beyond plan upgrades.
 While Wix is genuinely free to start, the free tier is essentially an acquisition channel that feeds a subscription funnel generating billions of dollars per year.

-Conclusion: How Does Wix Make Money?
+Summary: How Does Wix Make Money?

 Together, these revenue streams explain how a platform that lets anyone build a website for free has grown into one of the most successful SaaS companies in the website builder industry.
 The freemium entry point is the hook; the diverse upgrade paths and value-added services are what turn Wix into a multi-billion dollar business.
 To understand what the free entry point actually includes, see our breakdown of what the Wix free plan covers.